 The project requires financial support from Dane County to achieve financial feasibility.
 Horizon is experienced in development, construction, and property management of affordable housing properties and has utilized current costs, rents, and expenses in creating the financial model for the project.
 Like other similar projects, these underwriting criteria present a significant financial gap and requires public/private partnership to advance.
-Ellis Potter Apartments would not be financially feasible but for Dane County AHDF Funds.
-Additionally, Horizon plans on deferring 40% of the developer fee in order to further ensure the viability of this project.
-Additionally, WHEDA 9% tax credits and City of Madison funding have already been committed.
-The project has also submitted an FHLB application in the amount of \$940,000 as of July 1, 2024 that has a competitive scoring profile.
-Dane County Affordable Housing Development Funds is intended to be our last source in to make the Ellis Potter Apartments project feasible.
+The proposed project would not be financially feasible but for Dane County AHDF Funds.
+Horizon plans on deferring 50% of the developer fee in order to further ensure the viability of this project.
+Additionally, WHEDA 4% state and federal tax credits as well as City of Madison funding will be pursued.